wasay8/next_word_prediciton/README.md

 - **LSTM and GRU Models**: Two different models for next-word prediction.
 - **Tokenizer**: A tokenizer for converting text to sequences of integers.
-- **Streamlit Interface**: A web-based interface for user interaction.

 ## **Requirements**

 - Python 3.x
-- Streamlit
 - NumPy
 - TensorFlow
-- Pickle

 You can install the required libraries using: